Recent site activity

 When the brain is presented with a rhythmic stimulus, such as a drum beat for example, the rhythm is reproduced in the brain in the form of these electrical impulses.
 If the rhythm becomes fast and consistent enough, it can start to resemble the natural internal rhythms of the brain, called brainwaves.
 When this happens, the brain responds by synchronizing its own electric cycles to the same rhythm.
 This is commonly called the Frequency Following Response (or FFR):

-Brainwave Entrainment has over 70 years of solid research behind it.
+Brainwave entrainment has over 75 years of solid research behind it.
 See a Short History Of Brainwave Entrainment.

 What is Entrainment?